Medical Interpreting Entrance Exam

 How will I receive my Medical Interpreting Entrance Exam results?

 Exam results are available immediately after the completion of the exam online through Blackboard.
-Mrs. Vezzolini will send you an email confirming your exam score.
+Julian Ramos will send you an email confirming your exam score.

 Can I take the Medical Interpreting Entrance Exam again even if I didn’t pass it the first time?

 Yes.
 The entrance exam can be taken twice during the times outlined.
-If the exam is not passed on the second attempt, participants will have to wait for the exam to become available in September or October 2017.
+If the exam is not passed on the second attempt, participants will have to wait for the exam to become available in October 2018.